Hierarchical Random Measures without Tables: Normalized hierarchical completely random vectors

 Recall that $\bm{\tilde P} = (\tilde P_1,\dots,\tilde P_d) \sim {\rm HDP}(\alpha, \alpha_0,P_0)$ is a hierarchical Dirichlet process \citep{Teh2006} with concentration parameters $\alpha, \alpha_0>0$ and base probability $P_0$ if

-where ${\rm DP}(\alpha_0 P_0)$ denotes a Dirichlet process \citep{Ferguson1973} with base measure $\alpha_0 P_0$ .
-We show that the normalization of the gamma-gamma hCRV in Example~\ref{ex:gamma-gamma} recovers the HDP with a specific gamma prior on the concentration parameter.
+where ${\rm DP}(\alpha_0 P_0)$ denotes a Dirichlet process \citep{Ferguson1973} with base measure $\alpha_0 P_0$.
+In fact, the normalization of the gamma-gamma hCRV in Example~\ref{ex:gamma-gamma} recovers the HDP with a specific gamma prior on the concentration parameter.
 Here, ${\rm Gamma}(a,b)$ denotes the gamma distribution with shape $a$ and rate $b$.

 \begin{proposition} For parameters $\alpha,\alpha_0>0$ and $b, b_0 > 0$, and base measure $P_0$, let $\bm{\crm}$ and $\bm{\tilde P}$ be vectors of random measures such that